nsfmc/khan-dotfiles/README.markdown

 Khan-dotfiles is a very ambitious project.
 It attempts to do three things:

 1. install applications and code your computer needs (packages)
-2. configure those packages and set useful defaults (dotfiles)
-3. set up auth tokens for github, kiln, etc (authentication)
+2. set up auth tokens for github, kiln, etc (authentication)
+3. configure those packages (more packaging)
+4. set useful defaults and shell goodies (traditionally, dotfiles)

 right now, you sort of need to trust that it will do the right thing which is something of a tall order if, say, you've already been using your computer